 Internships are available for both undergraduate and graduate students.
 Generally an internship fulfills one upper division general or studio course requirement.
 Internships are on average 3-credits, which is a commitment of 9-12 hours per week.
 An internship is equivalent to taking one class at The University of Montana.
 Internships can be taken fall, winter, spring or summer semesters.
 Usually the student is working for credit, and is not financially compensated for this work.

-There are many existing internships; however, if you have your own idea for one, please meet with School of Art Director Julia Galloway in the Art Office, second floor of the Fine Arts building, to discuss options.
+There are many existing internships; however, if you have your own idea for one, please make an appointment to meet with the School of Art Director to discuss options.
 Consider how an internship can inform your own studio work, how can it add to your education?

 Internship at Zootown Art Community Center, Tessa Cook

 Internship at Montana Museum of Art & Culture, Nerissa Cook

 Internship at Montana Museum of Art & Culture, Kari Goettlich

 Internship at Missoula Art Museum (MAM), Alissa Wynne

 Internship at Zootown Art Community Center, Katie Facklam

 Internship, Art for Preschool and Daycare, Abby Sweet